I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-psimpersonateclient.md

 ## -remarks
 <p><b>PsImpersonateClient</b> causes the specified server thread to impersonate the specified client. </p>

 <p>The server thread could already be impersonating a client when <b>PsImpersonateClient</b> is called.
 If this is the case, the reference count on the token representing that client is decremented.
-To preserve this token for later use, drivers should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff551929">PsReferenceImpersonationToken</a> before calling <b>PsImpersonateClient</b> and save the pointer that is returned by <b>PsReferenceImpersonationToken</b>. </p>
+To preserve this token for later use, drivers should call <a href="..\ntifs\nf-ntifs-psreferenceimpersonationtoken.md">PsReferenceImpersonationToken</a> before calling <b>PsImpersonateClient</b> and save the pointer that is returned by <b>PsReferenceImpersonationToken</b>. </p>

 <p>To end the new impersonation and return the server thread to the previous impersonation, call <b>PsImpersonateClient</b> again, passing the saved pointer for the <i>Token</i> parameter.
-To end all impersonations, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551941">PsRevertToSelf</a> routine.</p>

-<p>Otherwise, to end the impersonation and return the server thread to its original security context (that is, the one represented by its primary token), call <b>PsImpersonateClient</b> again, passing a <b>NULL</b> pointer for the <i>Token</i> parameter. </p>

-<p>The <b>PsImpersonateClient</b> routine can fail to successfully return the server thread to the previous impersonation if the thread is already impersonating or there are job restrictions.</p>

-<p>It is extremely unsafe to raise the privilege state of an untrusted user thread (take a user's thread and impersonate LocalSystem, for example).
-If an untrusted user thread had its privilege raised, the user could grab the thread token after it has been elevated and subvert the security of the entire system. </p>

-<p>In cases where a higher privilege state is required, the task should be dispatched to a work queue where the task can be safely handled by system worker thread .
-This way no impersonation is necessary.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff556659">SeImpersonateClientEx</a> routine can be used to cause a thread to impersonate a user.</p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK. </p>

-<p><b>PsImpersonateClient</b> causes the specified server thread to impersonate the specified client. </p>

-<p>The server thread could already be impersonating a client when <b>PsImpersonateClient</b> is called.
-If this is the case, the reference count on the token representing that client is decremented.
-To preserve this token for later use, drivers should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff551929">PsReferenceImpersonationToken</a> before calling <b>PsImpersonateClient</b> and save the pointer that is returned by <b>PsReferenceImpersonationToken</b>. </p>

-<p>To end the new impersonation and return the server thread to the previous impersonation, call <b>PsImpersonateClient</b> again, passing the saved pointer for the <i>Token</i> parameter.
-To end all impersonations, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551941">PsRevertToSelf</a> routine.</p>
+To end all impersonations, call the <a href="..\ntifs\nf-ntifs-psreverttoself.md">PsRevertToSelf</a> routine.</p>

 <p>Otherwise, to end the impersonation and return the server thread to its original security context (that is, the one represented by its primary token), call <b>PsImpersonateClient</b> again, passing a <b>NULL</b> pointer for the <i>Token</i> parameter. </p>